 7. Search Engine Optimization (SEO)

-SEO is a natural fit because if you are designing a website for a client, that client can get more value from their website if it is effective at driving traffic from search engines.
+SEO is a natural fit because if you create a website for a client, that client can get more value from their site if it’s effective at driving traffic from search engines.

-Of course, there is some overlap between the two services.
-As a web designer, you should be creating the website to be search engine friendly, but full-fledged SEO services can go much deeper.
+Of course, there’s some overlap between the two services.
+As a web designer, you should create the website to be search engine friendly, but full-fledged digital marketing and SEO services can go much deeper.
 This may involve on-page SEO and creating pages or content that are optimized to rank for specific keywords, or it could involve off-page SEO and link building.